Seneca Valley School District: Haine Middle School

 Haine Middle School serves students who attended Haine Elementary School or Rowan Elementary School and is located on 1516A Haine School Road and shares a building with Haine Elementary School.
 The school hosts its own PRIDE team, which organizes cleanups of the school's campus by its students.

+Ehrman Crest Middle School

+Ehrman Crest Elementary/Middle School is a public school located at 2070 Ehrman Road in Cranberry Township, Pennsylvania.
+It is part of the Seneca Valley School District.
+The school was opened in 2022 and has approximately 900 students.
+It was built to replace Evan City Middle School, which was falling into disrepair.

 Grades 7–8

 Ryan Gloyer Middle School

 Ryan Gloyer Middle School (RGMS), previously known as Seneca Valley Middle School, serves all students within the district and is located on the main campus in Harmony.
 The address of the school is 122 Seneca School Road.

 The middle school is set up to adjust students further into high school life.
 While students freely change classes as in an American high school, five of their eight daily classes are all with teachers who teach on a team.
 These five teachers teach the same set of students on a "team" so that students will have classes with the same group of students and not have to deal with stresses on the same day, missing many classes for field trips, and so on.
 These teams also act as a microcosm of the high school atmosphere, instilling their own 'team spirit' on students and hosting team parties.

 The school offers a choir program, a student band, an option to learn foreign languages, classes in performing arts, and classes in various mediums of design.
 Eighth grade students are required to take fourteen weeks of two different home economics courses and twenty-two weeks of three different industrial shop classes.

 The Seneca Valley Middle School was renamed in 2018 in honor of Sgt.
 1st Class Ryan A. Gloyer, graduating class of 2000, who died courageously in battle in 2016.